IBM/watsonx-genai-lab/docs/README.md

 ---
 title: watsonx Generative AI Lab
-description: Overview and About watsonx Generative AI Lab
+description: How to use Generative AI using watsonx Lab
 logo: docs/images/ibm-blue-background.png
 ---
 # Introduction